-Smart home solutions have traditionally been offered by providers to homeowners in the Business-to-Consumer (B2C) space.
+Smart home technolgies have traditionally been offered by providers to homeowners in the Business-to-Consumer (B2C) space.
 However, within the last 5 years, there has been a shift toward offering smart devices and software to apartment owners/managers, with a Business-to-Business (B2B) marketing angle.
 The age of smart apartment solutions is well underway.

 The National Apartment Association reports that 84% of renters want to have smart home technologies within their units, exemplifying the potential for anyone in rental property management to attract and retain more occupants.
 And based on ABI Research’s findings, the number of smart apartment solutions being installed will grow at a Compound Annual Growth Rate (CAGR) of 54.2% globally between 2022 and 2030.